ProfilePress/WordPress-Navigation-Menu-Links/readme.txt

 == Description ==
 ProfilePress extension for adding login, login/logout, registration, password reset, edit profile and my profile links to WordPress navigation menu

+== Installation ==

+Installing this plugin is just like any other WordPress plugin.
+Navigate to your WordPress “Plugins” page, inside of your WordPress dashboard, and follow these instructions:

+1. In the search field enter **WordPress Navigation Menu Links**.
+Click "Search Plugins", or hit Enter.
+1. Select **WordPress Navigation Menu Links** and click either "Details" or "Install Now".
+1. Once installed, click "Activate".

+== Frequently Asked Questions ==

+None

+== Screenshots ==

+None

 == Changelog ==

 = 1.0 =
 * the genesis

+== Upgrade Notice ==

+none